CMS hub uses great content as a magnet to draw customers in and convert them over time

 Trust is the foundation of every business

 Trust is never created overnight.
-It is a slow, accumulative process, much like building sales relationships over time.
+It is a slow, accumulative process, like building sales relationships over time.
 The only difference is that this is done with words, pictures and video without the necessity of a person to deliver it.
 The advantages are that you don’t need to scale your sales team or add offices and new establishments to build trust.
 It is reinforced with the value provided by good content

 Clients know their own products and markets so deeply they assume that customers know it just as well.
 And that is far from the truth.
 Most customers know little about the products they buy with all the research they do.
 And most would look at it from just two angles – cost and efficiency.